go-flyrpc/flyrpc/README.md

 # What the protocol defined.

 * Asynchronous Request/Response
-* Request with unlimited string code and 0~4GB binary payload.
+* Request with unlimited string code and unlimited binary payload.
-* Response with unlimited string code and 0~4GB binary payload.
+* Response with unlimited string code and unlimited binary payload.
 * Compress code and payload
 * Request can have an implicit `ack response` or `no response`.